ryohji/ryohji.github.io/styleguide/pyguide.md

 定義

-You can specify values for variables at the end of a function’s parameter list, e.g., `def foo(a, b=0):`.
+You can specify values for variables at the end of a function's parameter list, e.g., `def foo(a, b=0):`.
 If `foo` is called with only one argument, `b` is set to 0.
 If it is called with two arguments, `b` has the value of the second argument.